Simulation of open quantum systems via low-depth convex unitary evolutions: Introduction

 \section{Introduction}

 System-environment interactions play an important role in the dynamics of quantum systems, giving rise to phenomena such as dissipation, decoherence, relaxation, and particle or energy transfer processes \cite{breuer_theory_2007,Head-Marsden2020}.
 Ideal simulations of open quantum systems on classical computers suffer from exponentially scaling memory and runtime requirements, leaving complex physical systems largely out of reach without major approximations \cite{brown_using_2010}.
-Using quantum computers, several proposed techniques for simulating open systems exist, with a common theme being to encode the challenging non-unitary dynamics on a larger, dilated Hilbert space \cite{paulsen_completely_2003}.
+Using quantum computers, several proposed techniques for simulating open systems exist, with a common approach being the encoding of nonunitary dynamics in a larger, dilated Hilbert space \cite{paulsen_completely_2003}.
 Numerous techniques make use of Stinespring dilation \cite{stinespring_positive_1955, hu_quantum_2020}, Sz.-Nagy dilation \cite{langer_b_1972,Schlimgen2021}, and linear combination of unitaries \cite{childs_hamiltonian_2012, suri_two-unitary_2022,head-marsden_capturing_2021}.
 In practice, this dilation leads to long controlled gate sequences and large ancilla frameworks, both of which are practically at odds with NISQ-oriented applications.

-An important subset of open system dynamics is the random-unitary channels, which admit an operator-sum decomposition \cite{sudarshan_stochastic_1961, hellwig_operations_1970} of the form:
+Among a wide variety of open system processes, random-unitary channels form an important and practical subset.
+Also known as mixed-unitary, these channels admit an operator-sum decomposition \cite{sudarshan_stochastic_1961, hellwig_operations_1970} of the form